 Heat Sign Jerry Stackhouse, Waive Beverley and Butler

-Mike Miller is recovering from a broken right thumb as well as ligament damage, hurting his shooting hand in a freak accident at practice last Wednesday when he got tangled in a teammate’s jersey during a post drill.
-He had surgery Friday, will remain in a cast for four weeks, then in a brace for a few more weeks, and the Heat don’t expect him back on the court before January.
+Miller fractured a bone and tore a ligament when the thumb on his shooting hand got tangled in a teammate’s jersey during a post drill at practice last Wednesday.
+He underwent surgery Friday to repair the damage.
+He will remain in a cast for four weeks, then move to a brace for several more weeks, then prepare once again for the start of the season.
+The Heat don’t expect him back on the court before January.

 Pat Riley met with Erik Spoelstra and other team officials about options on dealing with the injury.
 They chose Jerry Stackhouse, on a one-year fully unguaranteed minimum salary contract, for temporary relief.
 It is the wrong move.